rust-lang/this-week-in-rust/content/2020-05-05-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [WinRT-rs](https://github.com/microsoft/winrt-rs), Microsoft™'s official WinRT API for Rust.
+This week's crate is [winrt](https://github.com/microsoft/winrt-rs), Microsoft's Rust/WinRT language projection.

 Thanks to [JLalu](https://users.rust-lang.org/t/crate-of-the-week/2704/767) for the suggestion!